gmarkkula/COMMOTIONSFramework/SCPaper/README.md

 with the $[]$ versus $()$ indicating that a model variant is fully defined versus requires further specification, respectively.

 Above, $\tilde{\mathbf{x}}(k)$ is a (possibly noisy) sensory snapshot of the world state at time $k$, and $V_A[\tilde{\mathbf{x}}(k) | \mathscr{C}]$ is the estimated value for agent $A$ of this world state, conditional upon $\mathscr{C}$.

+### Perception

+#### Sensory input

+The world state $\tilde{\mathbf{x}}(k)$ perceived by the agent is affected by sensory noise.
+Specifically, the ego agent observes the position of the other agent along its line of travel with Gaussian noise of standard deviation $\sigma_x(k)$, which is either constant $\sigma_x(k) = \tau$, or varying with the true world state $\sigma_x = f_\tau[\mathbf{x}(k)]$.
+In the latter case, $f_\tau$ is based on the assumption that the ego agent estimates the position of other agent along its line of travel by observing the angle below horizon of the other agent's base, and that the sensing of this angle is subject to constant Gaussian noise $\tau$, which in practice means that the position estimate is much noisier for larger distances.
+See handwritten notes dated 2021-11-02 for the maths (also showing that instead observing optical size of the other agent would lead to noise that scales in the same way with distance).

+The ego agent can get a noisy estimate of the speed of the other agent by simple one-step comparison of the noisy position estimates between time steps (but see "Perceptual filtering" below).

+Two optional assumptions defined based on the above:
+* `oSNc`, sensory noise in cartesian coordinates: $\sigma_x(k) = \tau > 0$
+* `oSNv`, sensory noise in visual coordinates: $\sigma_x(k) = f_\tau[\mathbf{x}(k)], \tau > 0$

+#### Perceptual filtering

+A more advanced version of the agent's perception can also include a Kalman filter for estimating both position and speed of the other agent from the noisy observations of position.
+This Kalman filter assumes constant acceleration for the other agent, but includes process noise for the other agent's speed, with standard deviation $\sigma_{\dot{x}}$.
+See handwritten notes dated 2021-10-30 for details.

+A key feature of the noisy perception in the model is that the noisy $\tilde{\mathbf{x}}(k)$ that is processed by the value estimation should, over time, span the entire range of plausible world states, rather than a maximum probability point estimate of the world state, such that average action values can be estimated over this entire range of plausible world states, by means of the `oEA` evidence accumulation.
+Importantly, these average values are generally not equal to the action values that would be estimated given the maximum probability point estimate of the world state.
+For this reason, in the version of the model with perceptual filtering, $\tilde{\mathbf{x}}(k)$ is a random draw from the currently estimated posterior distribution of position and speed of the other agent.

+One optional assumption:
+* `oPF`, for an agent that does perceptual filtering as described above.

 ### Estimating the other agent's possible behaviours